openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

 steps.

-.. important:: Because the proctoring session results file contains confidential, personally identifiable data which might be subject to the Family Educational Rights and Privacy Act (FERPA), be sure to follow your institution's data stewardship policies when you open or save this file.
+.. important:: Because the proctoring session results file contains confidential, personally identifiable data, be sure to follow your institution's data stewardship policies when you open or save this file.

 #.
 View the live version of your course.